01472 237772

 • The local authority (LA)

-• A clinical commissioning group for an area within the LA
+• Integrated care boards (previously known as clinical commissioning groups) for an area within the LA

 • The chief officer of police for a police area in the LA area